haymant/apacheds/README.md

 Apache DS in a Docker Container
 ===============================

+This is forked to allow random openshift user to run the docker image.

 Apache DS is a Java implementation of Directory server (**LDAP**).
 This projects puts it into container and makes it easier to configure and bootstrap it with some data.

 [Apache DS Page](1) that explains what it is.